Translate

 "FuV" installation with 4 drawings, black tape, salt shapes.
 Exhibited in Barcelona may 2010

-A drawing made in response to found debris.
+Drawing made in response to the found object.

 Student Work, Erase